defencedigital/moduk-service-manual/src/service-assessments/index.md

 ## [Get a service assessment](/service-assessments/get-a-service-assessment) {.govuk-heading-m .govuk-!-margin-bottom-1}

 - check if you need an assessment
-- ask for an assessment and check what happens next
+- when assessments happen
-- what you need to do in each phase
+- book an assessment

 ## [What to expect](/service-assessments/what-to-expect) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- what happens during and after an assessment
+- what happens before, during and after an assessment
 - who needs to attend an assessment
 - what you’ll be asked at each phase